Land Rover Discovery Sport PHEV range, MPG, CO2 & charging

 Land Rover Discovery Sport PHEV range, MPG & CO2 emissions

 The average electric range of plug-in hybrids like the Discovery Sport P300e is improving all the time; not that long ago, cars in this class were doing well to return between 15 and 20 miles of zero-emissions driving on a full charge.
-According to Land Rover's estimate of how it'll fare in official testing, the Discovery Sport hybrid will be able to cover up to 38 miles before the petrol engine has to kick in.
+According to official tests, the Discovery Sport hybrid will be able to cover up to 34 miles before the petrol engine has to kick in.

-Estimated CO2 emissions range from 36 to 44g/km, but in all cases that's sufficient to get the car into the 10% band for Benefit-in-Kind (BiK) company-car tax, while estimated fuel economy for the plug-in Discovery Sport ranges from 143 to 176mpg.
+CO2 emissions of 44g/km are sufficient to get the car into the 11 per cent band for Benefit-in-Kind (BiK) company-car tax, while official fuel economy for the plug-in Discovery Sport is 141mpg.
 That's under ideal conditions, starting every journey with a full battery, so most people are unlikely to hit such figures on a regular basis in real-world driving.

 In This Review